-Article 32.2 of the Regulations of the Board of Directors establishes, in the "General Duties of Directors", that Directors shall dedicate to the Company such attention and time as may be necessary to guarantee the effective and adequate fulfilment of each and all of the duties corresponding to their position.
+Directors shall dedicate to the Company such attention and time as may be necessary to guarantee the effective and adequate fulfilment of each and all of the duties corresponding to their position.
 Consequently, the maximum number of other Directorships they may hold will be such as to ensure that they are able at all times to meet each and all of their obligations to the Company.

-- C.1.14 Repealed. - C.1.15 Indicate the overall remuneration of the board:
+C.1.15 Indicate the overall remuneration of the board: